syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/023_db_parser/004_The_syslog-ng_patterndb_format/000_patterndb/000_ruleset/001_rules/000_rule/000_patterns/002_examples/README.md

 title: 'Element: examples'
 short_title: examples
 id: adm-parser-db-elem-examples
+description: >-
+	A container element for sample log messages that should be recognized by the pattern.
+These messages can be used also to test the patterns and the parsers. (optional)
 ---

 ## Location

 / patterndb / ruleset / rules / rule / patterns / examples

-## Description

-OPTIONAL --- A container element for sample log messages that should be recognized by the pattern.
-These messages can be used also to test the patterns and the parsers.

 ## Attributes